How To Trade SPY, Top Tech Stocks Using Technical Analysis - Alphabet (NASDAQ:GOOGL), Apple (NASDAQ:AAPL)

 SPDR S&P 500 ETF Trust (SPY)

-SPY opens at 663.25, where buyers will try to steady the tape after recent back-and-forth action.
-If they can build early support here, a push into 664.35 may develop as the first sign of strength.
-Holding momentum above that level could open a path toward 665.50, and continued firming may guide price into 666.65.
-If buyers stay active and broader sentiment improves, SPY could stretch into 667.80.
-Each step higher would signal that buyers are reasserting short-term control after last week's chop.
+SPY opens at 663.00, where buyers will try to steady the tape after yesterday's mixed session.
+If they can build support here, a push into 664.10 may unfold.
+Strength above that zone could carry price toward 665.20, and continued momentum may guide SPY into 666.35.
+A stronger tape could send price into 667.50.
+Each step higher reflects buyers attempting to regain short-term control amid choppy market structure.

-If SPY loses 663.25, sellers may immediately drag price into 662.10.
-A break here could reveal weakening demand, allowing a slide into 660.95.
-Continued pressure may carry the index into 659.80, and if selling persists, a move into 658.65 becomes possible.
-These levels show where buyers failed previously, and if they remain quiet today, SPY could experience deeper retracement before stabilizing.
+If SPY loses 663.00, sellers may quickly probe into 661.85.
+A breakdown here could drag price toward 660.70, and deeper pressure may open a path into 659.55.
+If downside momentum expands, SPY could slip toward 658.40.
+These lower levels represent areas where buyers previously supported the tape, and failure to defend them may indicate broader market hesitation.

 Invesco QQQ Trust Series 1 (QQQ)